schrodingersbox/split_cat/README.md

 ## TODO

-  * Add inverse relationship to experiment.winner

-  * Test with large volume of test data
-    * Optimize indexes

-  * Flag for goals in funnel format and percentage along funnel, rather than of overall

   * As needed
+    * Add a goals controller with action to record goal and redirect
     * Add split test probability calculator
-    * Add a goals controller with action to record goal and redirect
+      * hypo.control - boolean flag to determine which is baseline
+    * Support goals in funnel format and percentage along funnel, rather than of overall
+      * goal.funnel where nil means hypo total, or reference to other goal to use as total

   * Cleanup
      * Save config changes (weights, descs) through to DB
      * Archive & delete experiments
      * Fill in all the table relationships
      * Add dependent destroys
      * Fix named route problem in show.html.erb_spec.rb

   * REST API

   * Document
-    * Getting started
-    * Background
-      * UML
+    * Background - UML
-      * Rules
-        * A user can only have one hypothesis per-experiment
-        * A user can have many goals per-experiment
     * How to
-        * Create an experiment
-        * Create or set a token
-        * Run an experiment
         * Evaluate an experiment
-        * Apply security to reports
-        * Add user_id to subjects